Dates: December 21st – January 1st

 Saturnalia

-The Roman Saturnalia festival had many different practices; the most noted of which is the very different treatment of slaves for the duration of the festival.
-While accounts vary, it is clear that the slaves were, at the very least, allowed to dine with their masters.
+The Roman Saturnalia festival had many different practices, the most noted of which is the very different treatment of enslaved people for the duration of the festival.
+While accounts vary, it is clear that the enslaved people were, at the very least, allowed to dine with their masters.
+This shift, more than just a simple role reversal, was a societal mechanism intended to renew communal bonds and dissipate class tensions.
+Other customs, such as legalized gambling, gift-giving, and guising, reflect the joyous and unrestrained nature of the festival.

 Conclusion

-On Samhain we thanked the Earth for the harvests of fall and prepared for the darkest days of the year.
-During Yule we celebrate the rebirth of the sun and the days getting longer once again.
+On Samhain, we thanked the Earth for the fall harvests and prepared for the year’s darkest days.
+During Yule, we celebrate the rebirth of the sun and the days getting longer once again.

 Suggested practices may include: